finbourne/lusid-sdk-java/sdk/docs/ComplexMarketDataApi.md

         ComplexMarketDataApi apiInstance = ApiFactoryBuilder.build(fileName).build(ComplexMarketDataApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the ComplexMarketData.
 Defaults to latest if not specified.
-        String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to list the ComplexMarketData.
+        String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime or cut label at which to list the ComplexMarketData.
 Defaults to latest if not specified.
-Note  that this parameter is not implemented at this time and the latest version of the ComplexMarketData will  always be returned.
         String page = "page_example"; // String | The pagination token to use to continue listing ComplexMarketData; this   value is returned from the previous call.
-If a pagination token is provided, the effectiveAt   and asAt fields must not have changed since the original request.
+If a pagination token is provided, the filter, scope, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 If not specified, no pagination will be applied.
 It is  highly recommended to supply a value for this parameter as the default behaviour will change in the future.
         String timelineScope = "timelineScope_example"; // String | The scope of the Timeline.
         String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
 This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods.
         String closedPeriodId = "closedPeriodId_example"; // String | The closed period ID.
-If this is specified, both timelineScope and timelineCode must be specified. try {
+If this is specified, both timelineScope and timelineCode must be specified.
+        String filter = "filter_example"; // String | Expression to filter the result set.
+The following fields are supported:   'Scope', 'MarketDataId.MarketAsset', 'MarketDataId.Provider', 'MarketDataId.PriceSource',   'MarketDataId.Lineage' (the lineage of the stored market data) and 'MarketData.MarketDataType'.
+The market data document contents are not filterable.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+        String scope = "scope_example"; // String | Optionally restrict the results to ComplexMarketData in a single scope.
+If not   specified, ComplexMarketData from all scopes will be returned. try {
             // uncomment the below to set overrides at the request level
-            // ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.listComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId).execute(opts);
+            // ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.listComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId, filter, scope).execute(opts);

-            ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.listComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId).execute();
+            ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.listComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId, filter, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling ComplexMarketDataApi#listComplexMarketData");